-The 2021 Cold Ash Summer Flower and Produce Show will be our first planned event on Saturday 11th September.
-Why not grow something and enter it?
-There’s still time.
+The Cold Ash Summer Flower and Produce Show will be our first planned event on Saturday 11th September.
+There’s still time to grow something and enter it.
 Let’s make the 2021 show a special event to celebrate the return of a long-standing village tradition.
-We plan to publish a schedule shortly using last year’s classes.
+The details you need are on the Summer Show page here.

 Jobs for the garden

 Fred’s July suggestions.
 See below.

 Why not send us some pictures of your Summer garden?
 Here’s a picture from Marguerite Shave and there are more here.

 Jobs for the Garden in July